Ensono/stacks-nx-plugins/CONTRIBUTING.md

 When creating a new plugin you should first understand your goals and the desired end state of what your plugin and accompanying generators should create for the user.

-It is then recommended to break this down into multiple generators:
+It is then recommended to break this down into multiple generators where applicable:

 - @ensono-stacks/*plugin*:init (init should be responsible for generating the core requirements of your desired end state)

 - @ensono-stacks/*plugin*:init-deployment (init-deployment should be responsible for making all relevant changes to deployment files to ensure that your generated code can be deployed.
 NOTE: Only if required)

-- @ensono-stacks/*plugin*:[additional] (Any additional configuration or code which may not always be required, but adds some additional useful functionality or behaviour to the users project should be split into their own generators).
+- @ensono-stacks/*plugin*:[additional] (Any additional configuration or code which may not always be required, but adds some additional useful functionality or behaviour to the users project should be split into their own generator.
+Alternatively, if the additional behaviour is only small, you could also consider adding this as a optional part of the init schema).

 ***Cypress Example:***